Glue-on Boots Series Part 2: Scoot Skins using Glue-U Shufit Glue

 Sharp scissors or tin snips - for cutting down boots

 Glue - We recommend using Glu-U SHUFIT acrylic glue.
 Scoot Boots are flexible, and this glue is more flexible than epoxies such as Adhere, typically used for glue on shoes and boots.
 Be sure to get SHUFIT.
 Glue-U makes other glues with similar names (do NOT get SHUFIX or SHUFIL).
 SHUFIT is available online in the US from EDSS or Well-Shod.
+If you can't find SHUFIT, Equilox is also a good choice.

 The glue can be dispensed with a regular caulking gun but you will need the black adapter shown in the photo below, usually available where ever you buy the glue.
 If you get the kit it should also come with mixing tips which will be needed if dispensing glue directly onto the boots.
 If dispensing into a cup and hand-mixing you still need the adapter but not the tips.
+(I usually just mix in a cup)

 You can usually do about three hooves with a 150ml tube, four once you are practiced!
 (Verify)